Alessandro-Salerno/htmc/README.md

 htmc is distributed under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information.

 # Credits
-This project is initially inspired by [PKD667/cweb](https://github.com/PKD667/cweb).
+This project was initially inspired by [PKD667/cweb](https://github.com/PKD667/cweb).